Rules and Policies

 10. Requesting a Guest’s personal information is considered a privacy violation and is grounds for expulsion from the convention.
 Examples include an Attendee asking a Guest for their hotel room number, travel itinerary or other contact information that the Guest considers private.

-11. On-stage presentations of gifts or awards to or by any Attendee or Guest must be pre-approved by the Farpoint co-chairs.
+11. On-stage presentations of gifts or awards to or by any Attendee or Guest must be pre-approved by the Farpoint Convention chairs.
 Making a presentation without this approval is grounds for expulsion from the convention.

 Service Animals and Pets:

-1. The Delta Hotel allows pets in the sleeping rooms per their policy found online at https://www.marriott.com/hotels/fact-sheet/travel/bwidh-delta-hotels-baltimore-hunt-valley/.
+1. The DoubleTree Hotel allows pets in the sleeping rooms per their policy found.
 This policy limits Hotel Guests to 1 pet per room (pet maximum weight 50 pounds) with a non-refundable $75 fee per stay.
 The animal must not be left unsupervised in the sleeping room or the convention levels and must be on a leash when not in the sleeping room.

-This rule also applies to Search and Rescue (SAR) animals in training.
+6. Federal and Maryland ADA laws do not apply to Search and Rescue (SAR) animals in training.
 A SAR animal is trained in public at either organized training events or only after permission is granted by the owners of the public premises for the training to take place.
-The hotel will not grant such permission unless the public event is an SAR training event or demonstration, which Farpoint is not.
+The DoubleTree hotel will not grant such permission unless the public event is a SAR training event or demonstration, which Farpoint Convention is not.

-2. The seating area for disabled Attendees in the Valley Ballroom for main programming will include specified seats with enough floor space for an Attendee to keep their service animal safely next to them and out of the way of foot traffic.
+7. The reserved seating area for disabled Attendees in the Preakness Ballroom for main programming will include seats with enough floor space for an Attendee to keep their service animal safely next to them and out of the way of foot traffic.
 Attendees with service animals who do not utilize this reserved seating may be asked to re-locate to this specific area and/or leave the ballroom if the Attendee places their animal in a way that blocks foot traffic or causes a tripping hazard for Staff, Guests and Attendees.

-3. Anyone experiencing an issue with an animal in the convention areas is asked to go to the Con Operations office in the Pimlico Room, the Registration Desk on the lower level of the convention center or the Information Desk on the upper level of the convention center and ask for a convention chair to be contacted.
+8. Anyone experiencing an issue with an animal in the convention areas is asked to go to the Con Operations office in the Boardroom on the second floor of the hotel, or the Registration Desk or Information Desk in the hotel lobby and ask for a convention chair to be contacted.

 Leave a Reply